studio-neptune/yuuki/README.md

 ## Features

-It's a powerful software, not only a BOT, even to be you secretary.
+It's a powerful software, not only a BOT, even to be your secretary.

 | Feature | Status |  Note |
 |---|---|---|